Abbe Museum Exhibits Archive

 A collaboration of Maine Indian Education and the Abbe Museum.

-The annual Waponahki Student Art Show, now in its 17th year, brings together a wonderful variety of art created by Passamaquoddy, Penobscot, Maliseet, and Micmac students from early childhood education through high school.
+The annual Waponahki Student Art Show brings together a wonderful variety of art created by Passamaquoddy, Penobscot, Maliseet, and Micmac students from early childhood education through high school.
 The styles, media, and images vary throughout the exhibition, but place, culture, and identity have a strong presence in these original works.

 Click below to see the most recent catalog of student art.